 What is Data Mining?

-Data mining is often misunderstood as a process to obtain the data.
+Data mining is often misunderstood as a process to obtain data.
 There are substantial differences between collecting the data and mining the data even though both of them involve the act of extraction and obtaining.
-Data mining is the process to discover fact-based patterns you generate from a large set of data.
+Data mining is the process of discovering fact-based patterns you generate from a large set of data.
 Rather than just getting the data and making sense of it, data mining is interdisciplinary, which integrates statistics, computer science, and machine learning.

-The famous Cambridge Analytica Scandal, they collected over 60 million Facebook Users information and isolated out those who were uncertain about their votes based on their identity and activities on Facebook.
-Cambridge Analytica then employed "Psychographic microtargeting" tactic to bombard them with inflammatory messages to shift their votes.
+The famous Cambridge Analytica Scandal collected over 60 million Facebook Users information and isolated out those who were uncertain about their votes based on their identity and activities on Facebook.
+Cambridge Analytica then employed a “Psychographic Microtargeting” tactic to bombard them with inflammatory messages to shift their votes.
 It is a typical yet harmful application of data mining.
 Data mining discovers who they are, what they do, and in return, help to achieve the goal.
 It sounds like magic, yet complicated.

 Regression is used to predict the trend based on numerical values from the datasets.
 It is a statistical analysis of the relationship between variables.
-For example, you can predict how likely does the crime occur in a specific area based on historical records.
+For example, you can predict how likely the crime is to occur in a specific area based on historical records.

-It is the process to detect abnormal behaviors which are also called outliers.
-Banks employ this method to detect unusual transactions that don't fit into your normal transaction activities.
+This process detects abnormal behaviors which are also called outliers.
+Banks employ this method to detect unusual transactions that don’t fit into your normal transaction activities.